-T.10.3 Securing Fasteners
+T.8.3 Positive Locking Mechanisms

-- T.10.3.1 All Critical Fasteners must be secured from unintentional loosening by the use of Positive Locking Mechanisms. - T.10.3.2 Positive Locking Mechanisms are defined as those which: - a.
-The Technical Inspectors (and the team members) are able to see that the device/system is in place (visible). - b.
-The Positive Locking Mechanism does not rely on the clamping force to apply the locking or anti vibration feature.
-(If it loosens a bit, it still prevents the nut or bolt coming completely loose) - T.10.3.3 Acceptable Positive Locking Mechanisms include: - a.
-Correctly installed safety wiring - b.
-Cotter pins - c.
-Nylon lock nuts (where temperature does not exceed 80°C) - d.
+- T.8.3.1 Positive Locking Mechanisms are defined as those which: - a.
+Technical Inspectors / team members can see that the device/system is in place (visible). - b.
+Do not rely on the clamping force to apply the locking or anti vibration feature.

+Meaning If the fastener begins to loosen, the locking device still prevents the fastener coming completely loose

+- T.8.3.2 Acceptable Positive Locking Mechanisms include:

+- a.
+Correctly installed safety wiring

+- b.
+Cotter pins

+- c.
+Nylon lock nuts (where temperature does not exceed 80°C)

+- d.
 Prevailing torque lock nuts